 Second homes can also be a useful tool for wealth management and estate planning.
 Like other capital assets, inheritor(s) of the home receive a “step-up” adjustment to cost basis upon the original owner’s death.
 This effectively eliminates any appreciation gains from ownership and allows for a tax-free sale by the heirs.
 President Biden’s tax plan proposes eliminating this step-up benefit, but Congress has not offered legislation to codify this change.

-For properties with mixed personal and rental use, taxpayers must document details of each occupancy to support tax positions.
+For properties with mixed personal and rental use, taxpayers must document details of each occupancy to support tax positions and applicable property tax deduction.
 These records should include dates, visitors, reason for visit, number of nights, support for fair market rental value, etc. Without clear evidence to the contrary, the IRS has a track record of disallowing deductions due to additional personal-use days or voiding the under-15-day gross rent exclusion.
 Some reasonable planning and recordkeeping can ensure that you enjoy all the tax benefits available to vacation homeowners.